getodk/docs/odkx-src/getting-started-2-user.rst

   - Ignore changes and discard the entire partially filled-out form.
   - Save it even though it is incomplete.
 In this case, since there is no entered data for this record, we can ignore changes.

 In rare cases, a second form of checkpoint resolution screen can be triggered.
-This most often happens if ODK Survey experiences a failure and closes.
+This most often happens if ODK-X Survey experiences a failure and closes.
 In this case, you may have several data records with unsaved checkpoint changes (changes that the user has not explicitly saved as incomplete or finalized).
 This will lead to a screen like:

 .. image:: /img/getting-started-2/checkpoint-list.*
   :alt: Checkpoint List